mesosphere/dcos-docs-site/pages/1.10/security/ent/tls-ssl/ca-custom/index.md

 ## Specifying the locations of the custom CA certificate, the associated private key and the certificate chain files in the DC/OS configuration file

 The filesystem paths to the custom CA certificate, associated private key and certificate chain files in the `$DCOS_INSTALL_DIR/genconf/` directory on the bootstrap node must be specified in the DC/OS configuration file using, respectively, the `ca_certificate_path`, `ca_certificate_key_path` and  `ca_certificate_chain_path` parameters.
-The paths to the custom certificate, the associated private key and the certificate chain must be relative paths. (without the `$DCOS_INSTALL_DIR` prefix)
+The paths must be relative to `$DCOS_INSTALL_DIR`.

 The [Example use cases](#example-use-cases) section below shows how to set these configuration parameters.

 # Configuration parameter reference
 ## ca\_certificate\_path
-Path (realtive to the `$DCOS_INSTALL_DIR`) to a file containing a single X.509 CA certificate in the OpenSSL PEM format.
+Path (relative to the `$DCOS_INSTALL_DIR`) to a file containing a single X.509 CA certificate in the OpenSSL PEM format.
 For example: `genconf/dcos-ca-certificate.crt`.
 It is either a *root CA certificate* (“self-signed”) or an *intermediate CA certificate* (“cross-certificate”) signed by some other certificate authority.

 If provided, this is the custom CA certificate.
 It is used as the signing CA certificate, i.e., the DC/OS CA will use this certificate for signing end-entity certificates (the subject of this certificate will be the issuer for certificates signed by the DC/OS CA).
 If not provided, the DC/OS cluster generates a unique root CA certificate during the initial bootstrap phase and uses that as the signing CA certificate.

 The public key associated with the custom CA certificate must be of type RSA.

 ## ca\_certificate\_key\_path
-Path (realtive to the `$DCOS_INSTALL_DIR`) to a file containing the private key corresponding to the custom CA certificate, encoded in the OpenSSL (PKCS#8) PEM format.
+Path (relative to the `$DCOS_INSTALL_DIR`) to a file containing the private key corresponding to the custom CA certificate, encoded in the OpenSSL (PKCS#8) PEM format.
 For example: `genconf/CA_cert.key`.

 **Note**: this is highly sensitive data.
 The configuration processor accesses this file only for configuration validation purposes, and does not copy the data.
 After successful configuration validation this file needs to be placed out-of-band into the file system of all DC/OS master nodes to the path `/var/lib/dcos/pki/tls/CA/private/custom_ca.key` before most DC/OS systemd units start up.
 The file must be readable by the root user, and should have have 0600 permissions set.

 Required if `ca_certificate_path` is specified.

 ## ca\_certificate\_chain\_path
-Path (realtive to the `$DCOS_INSTALL_DIR`) to a file containing the complete CA certification chain required for end-entity certificate verification, in the OpenSSL PEM format.
+Path (relative to the `$DCOS_INSTALL_DIR`) to a file containing the complete CA certification chain required for end-entity certificate verification, in the OpenSSL PEM format.
 For example: `genconf/CA_cert_chain.pem`.

 The parameter must be left undefined if `ca_certificate_path` points to a root CA certificate.
 Required if `ca_certificate_path` is specified and if the custom CA certificate is an *intermediate CA certificate*.